santhu501/namaste-react/README.md

  - JSX should be enabled for test cases.
 Install @babel/preset-react and then include it in babel config preset. npm install @babel/preset-react

+ - Install @testing-library/jest-dom  - this is needed to use DOM level functions. ( ex: toBeInTheDocument())